- Current rules

 (4) Students must complete one of the following combinations:

-(a) 1 major from Group A and either 1 major or units to the value of at least 24 points from Group B or C; or
+(a) 1 major from Group A and either 1 major or units to the value of at least 24 points from Group B, C and D; or

-(b) 1 major from Group B and either 1 major or units to the value of at least 24 points from Group A or C; or
+(b) 1 major from Group B and either 1 major or units to the value of at least 24 points from Group A or C and D; or

-(c) 1 major from Group C and either 1 major or units to the value of at least 24 points from Group A or B.
+(c) 1 major from Group C and either 1 major or units to the value of at least 24 points from Group A, B or D.

 Group A Majors (for Science secondary teaching)